TobiasPSP/doneland_sources/Components/Data Transmission/Wireless/README.md

 > There may also be additional *national* opportunities.
 For example, in the **US**, *short range devices* can legally use frequencies as low as *300-390MHz* (i.e. *garage door openers*).
 In most other areas of the world, this band is exclusively reserved for military.

-#### Allocating Frequencies To Services
+### Allocating Frequencies To Services

-How complex the actual frequency allocation within a band plan can become [illustrates the picture below](https://www.ntia.doc.gov/files/ntia/publications/2003-allochrt.pdf) (for the US):
+How complex the actual frequency allocation within a band plan for a given country can become [illustrates the picture below](https://www.ntia.doc.gov/files/ntia/publications/2003-allochrt.pdf) (for the US):

 <img src="images/usallocation.png" width="100%" height="100%" />